shivamsan/LeetCode-SQL-50/Readme.md

 ---

 Feel free to explore my solutions and contribute if you find ways to improve them.
 Let's ace SQL together! 💪

 ---

+### 💡 Running the Solutions

+1. Copy the content of the `solution.sql` file for the respective day.
+2. Open your SQL database management tool.
+3. Execute the query to see the results.

+---

+## 📬 Contact

+For any questions or suggestions, feel free to reach out to me via GitHub issues.
+Happy coding! 🎉

+---